r-lib/vctrs/cran-comments.md

-The valgrind errors are fixed.
+The CRAN results failures should all be fixed.

-This is a resubmission that fixes a broken link in the README.

 ## Test environments